Book a demo

 1. Planning Phase: Define What Needs to Be Documented

-During sprint planning or backlog grooming:
+During the sprint planning process:

-• Tag documentation as deliverables, not extras
+• Tag documentation as deliverables, not as extras

 As engineers and architects sketch workflows or APIs:

-• Flag terms that need glossary entries
+• Find out the terms that need glossary entries

 • Start with Markdown notes and update progressively

-Good documentation in SDLC means developers see writing as part of building, not an afterthought.
+Better documentation in SDLC means developers see writing as part of building, not an afterthought.

 Just like you test features, test the docs.